Back to Knowledge Base

 Number

-For counts — prayer requests, food bags distributed, decisions for Christ.
+For counts — prayer requests, food bags distributed, decisions for Christ, parking lot cars.

 Currency

-For dollar amounts — benevolence fund disbursements, missions giving.
+For dollar amounts — benevolence fund disbursements, missions giving, building fund contributions.

 Percentage

-For rates — volunteer fill rate, small group retention percentage.
+For rates — volunteer fill rate, small group retention percentage, guest follow-up completion rate.

 Metric Order

 The order of metrics in Settings → Metrics controls the order they appear on the dashboard and in reports.
-Drag any metric row to a new position — your changes are saved automatically.
+Just drag any metric row to a new position — your changes are saved automatically.

 Metric order is organization-wide, not per-user.
 Admins should set an order that works for the whole team.